Harness the Power of Your Immune System with Safe Cell-Based Immune Therapies: Effective, Safe, Predictable, No side effects:

 - personalised from your cells – one patient – one doctor – low profit margins – big pharma can’t profit from this

 - consistent exceptional patient outcomes

-- not experimental – our collegiate clinic has treated 10,000 patients since 1990
+- not experimental – our collegiate clinic has treated 10-15,000 patients since 1990 – prolific medical Journal publications

-- long term effects known – no severe side effects
+- long term effects known – no negative outcomes observed.